devopsbysarang/devopsbysarang.github.io/_posts/2026-08-15-terraform.md

 This specifies the provider's registry source address, and the allowed version range.
 Without a `source`, Terraform can't reliably resolve which provider you mean (there have historically been multiple providers with overlapping short names).

-## 13. required_version vs. required_providers — the First Real Exam Trap
+## 13. required_version vs. required_providers, the First Real Exam Trap

 One of the most consistently confused pairs on both the exam and in real engineering conversations.